frontity/docs/docs/about/browser-compatibility.md

 We don’t expect feature parity between the SSR-only version and the fully hydrated version.
 You can think of the SSR-only version as an alternative version of your page, without the enhanced experience provided by React.

+{% hint style="warning" %}
-> _If you need to provide the feature parity in IE11, then Frontity is probably not the best option for you._
+If you need to provide the feature parity in IE11, then Frontity is probably not the best option for you.
+{% endhint %}